skicon/skicon.github.io/content/faq.md

 ## What is SkiCon?

-SkiCon is where aprés ski and infosec meet!
+SkiCon is where après ski and infosec meet!
 We aim to join the outdoors and winter sports with cybersecurity research.
 We differ from most security conferences and hacker gatherings we want you to be outside, active, healthy, and feel the sunshine on your skin.

 ## When Is SkiCon